JULIA SUH, Urban Strategist and Founder, Urban Toolbox and Small Shift

 Julia received her M.Arch. from Yale University and B.Arch. with First Class Honours from the University of Auckland; and training in Qualitative Research Methods from the London School of Economics and Political Science, and Social Return on Investment from Social Ventures.
 An active Sydneysider, Julia is part of Advisory Group, Westpac 100 Scholars Network; Placemaking Leadership Council, Project for Public Spaces; Social Impact task Force, Smart Cities Council Australia New Zealand; and NSW Chapter President, Yale Club of Australia. >> Read more on LinkedIn

-Contact Julia for speaking and facilitation engagements.
+Contact Julia for speaking and facilitation engagements and interviews.